frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

   --nav1=122:112.3 # Toncontin (TNT)

-This simple configuration defines two different parking positions for the Toncontin Intl airport, one for aircrafts that take their passengers via jet bridges (of class “gate”), the other for usually smaller aircrafts (“general aviation”, abbreviated “ga”).
+This simple configuration defines two different parking positions for the Toncontin Intl airport, one for aircraft that take their passengers via jet bridges (of class “gate”), the other for usually smaller aircraft (“general aviation”, abbreviated “ga”).
 It also automatically sets up the NAV1 frequency to 112.3 MHz and the radial to 122, which is useful for the RNAV (RNP) approach of runway 02 (a particularly interesting one!).

 For FFGo to know which aircraft belongs to which class, we have defined the two variables, ``gate_class`` and ``ga_class``, as booleans using membership tests.
-Of course, you have to add the aircrafts you fly to the appropriate list if you want to use this feature.
+Of course, you have to add the aircraft you fly to the appropriate list if you want to use this feature.
 When you want to start on a runway or on a parking position selected from the popup list of FFGo's interface at the same airport, just replace ``"parking"`` with